Note: The links below will

 Specialist Paul Richards, the space walk choreographer.
 The two space

-walkers will prepare one of the docking ports - Pressurized Mating Adapter 3 - for
+Space Station's docking ports - Pressurized Mating Adapter 3 - for

-transfer from the downward facing berthing mechanism to the berthing mechanism
+Module's downward facing berthing mechanism to the berthing mechanism

 on the Node's left side.
 The shuttle's robot arm will be used to move the